• Code as a Liberal Art Hero

 Career Paths

-In Code as a Liberal Art courses you learn how to think critically about technology.
-You gain skills in code and computational thinking that prepare you for a wide range of careers including media production, software design/development, data journalism, advocacy, non-profit and community development work, as well as graduate study.
+In Code as a Liberal Art courses, you learn how to think critically about technology.
+You gain skills in code and computational thinking that prepare you for a career in a range of areas, including media production, software design/development, data journalism, advocacy, and nonprofit and community development work, as well as graduate study.
+Consult our 4-Year Lang Career Pathways Map (PDF) for helpful steps and resources to link your academic journey to your future plans.

 • Featured Courses